siddhantgoel/streaming-form-data/docs/index.md

 #### `FileTarget`

 `FileTarget` objects stream the contents to a file on disk.
+When used with async parsing, file operations are handled asynchronously.

 ```python
 target = FileTarget("/tmp/file.txt")